-- Then tie a short string around string 1 and 2, as shown in right-hand picture above.
+- Then use a short string to tie those strings together at the top.
+When the child “wears’ the car, this short string is by their shoulders / back of their neck, as shown in right-hand picture above.
 This stops the straps from just slipping off the shoulders.
-(This is a tip that was missing from most of the Pinterest posts on car building!)
+(This is a tip that was missing from most of the Pinterest posts on car costumes!)

-Doors: To make doors that open and shut: You need a box cutter, so this job should only be done by an adult!
+To make doors that open and shut: You need a box cutter, so this job should only be done by an adult!
 Cut back edge of the door and bottom edge, as shown with the red lines.
 Then fold on the dotted line to open.
-Make sure you leave enough cardboard around door (in front, back and on the bottom) so it’s still stable, not all wobbly
+Make sure you leave enough cardboard around the door (in front, back and on the bottom) so there’s still room for the wheels, and so it’s still stable, not all wobbly

-Decoration: If you have time and can handle the mess, you could paint the cars.
+If you have time and can handle the mess, you could paint the cars.
 It’s not something we can do in the context of my two hour class, but it can lead to some great results.
-We decorate with markers, dot paints, stickers, and colorful tape.
+(Just search Pinterest for inspiration!)
+We just decorate with markers, dot paints, stickers, and colorful tape.